 A native of Leesville, SC, Shay graduated magna cum laude from Erskine College in 1986 with a BS degree in business administration and minor in government.
 She also earned an MBA with concentrations in marketing, management information systems, and finance in 1988 from the University of Georgia.
 Shay has served on the Erskine College Alumni Board of Directors and was named a Frances Cardwell Distinguished Alumni Lecturer, also at Erskine College.
 While at Erskine, Shay was a recipient of the E. B. Kennedy scholarship, editor-in-chief of The Mirror newspaper, and served two terms as President of the SC Press Association-Collegiate Division.

-Shay’s professional background is highlighted by marketing and research experience across multiple industries, including national marketing research and database marketing in the financial services and restaurant industries.
-She serves as Secretary on the Executive Committee of The ARC of South Carolina and advocates for children and adults with autism.
+Shay’s professional background includes marketing and research across multiple industries.
+She has led national marketing research and database marketing in the financial services and restaurant industries.
+Shay also serves as secretary for the Executive Committee of The ARC of South Carolina and advocates for children and adults with autism and intellectual disability.